 Standard terms and conditions

-This document contains the terms and conditions (Terms) that apply to all BNZ transaction and savings accounts (accounts), whether existing or future, operated or to be operated by you, as well as the following account related products and services: Eftpos Cards, cheques, telephone banking and Term Deposits.
+This document contains the terms and conditions (Terms) that apply to all BNZ transaction and savings accounts (accounts), whether existing or future, operated or to be operated by you, as well as the following account related products and services: Eftpos Cards, cheques, telephone banking, video banking and Term Deposits.
 In these Terms we describe the accounts and these account related products and services as the products and/or services.

 By using any of the products or services, you are agreeing to be bound by these Terms, which we can amend from time to time.